nus-cs2113-AY2122S1/ip/docs/README.md

 ### Searching for tasks: `find <KEYWORD>`

-Queries the task list by the keyword passed.
+Queries the task list by the passed search keyword.

 - All tasks that contains the `KEYWORD` in their task description will be displayed.